-RThe HOPE Center is a holistic approach to empowering orphans, underprivileged kids, vulnerable youth, and village pastors.
-It is located on two acre property in Mt.
+The HOPE Center is a holistic approach to empowering orphans, underprivileged kids, vulnerable youth, and village pastors.
+It is situated on a two acres property in Mt.
 Barclay, Liberia.

-SERVE Africa is seeking partnership with God-loving persons, who are driven by passion for the suffering, to help transform and improve the lives of children living in poverty in Liberia.
+SERVE Africa is seeking partnership with God-loving persons, who are driven by passion for the suffering, to help transform and improve the lives of impoverished children in Liberia.
 The forth-going is a description of our current and most prominent initiative, the Hope Center Project.

 However, in an effort to improve and increase the quality of services being provided to these orphans, SERVE Africa has embarked on building a HOPE Center (residential facilities).

-GOAL The Center will improve life quality for orphans and underprivileged youths through providing access to family, education, spiritual support and healthcare.
+FUNCTION: The Center will improve life quality for orphans and underprivileged children through providing access to family, education, spiritual support, and healthcare.